 GOMA provides exhibitions, subsidised studio spaces, incubation spaces, workshops, talks, residencies and exchanges.
 As part of the residency program GOMA offers a limited number of residencies for a six-month period, which are awarded to recent graduates based on merit.

 In addition, classes and workshops are ongoing for children and adults in arts and crafts facilitated by artists in residence and invited artists.
 There is a strong focus on education, outreach and working with various organisations in the community.
 While the main emphasis is on visual art, GOMA hosts a diverse range of events and welcomes the lively atmosphere that musicians, dancers, theatre groups and individuals bring to the venue.

-If you would like to be part of Soma’s volunteer programme or would like to contribute in other ways, please contact Jacquelyn via email.
+If you would like to be part of GOMA’s volunteer programme or would like to contribute in other ways, please email Jenna Whelan. or call 051 582633.

 GOMA’s exhibition space, is open Wednesdays to Saturdays from 12.30 to 5.30pm with office hours Monday to Friday 9.00 to 4.30pm.